 Archive for the ‘Writing’ Category

 No, this post isn’t about Jane Austen.
-I hate most 19th century novels in general and hers in particular.
-Yeah, I know she’s enjoying a revival of sorts—like an oozing zombie rising out of the tomb to bore us to death with romantic drivel.
+I loathe most 19th century sappy novels in general and hers in particular.
+Yeah, I know she’s enjoying a revival of sorts—like an oozing zombie rising out of the tomb to bore us to death with romantic drivel [Note from Steve: maybe like these “classic posts”?].
 Instead, I want to talk about all the senses you might use as you write your thriller or mystery.

 I was reading Preston and Child’s Two Graves (no one gave it to me as a gift—it was on sale at $2.99), and I was struck by the scene where Pendergast’s ex-special forces manservant uses his keen sense of smell to help him combat a serial killer (if you don’t know the book, fine—I won’t give away any spoilers).
 In my sci-fi mystery Teeter-Totter between Lust and Murder, Detective Castilblanco appeals to Detective Chen’s sense of smell to generate some additional and useful evidence about the events surrounding a murder (again, no spoilers here).
 Castilblanco comments that the police don’t use odors much for evidence.